 The Dream Lives on in Napa / Sonoma and Further Afield – Real Estate

 Another exciting year is underway as we approach Spring.
+Let’s take a look at Napa and Sonoma Real Estate 2022.
 With pruning behind us, we anticipate bud break in the coming months.
 The cycle continues.
 Before going any further, I have to say last Fall was just stunning!
 The arrival of early and plentiful rains ushered in an amazing color palette with brilliant green hills and dramatic Fall colors among the trees and vineyards.
 The magnificence of wine country was on full display.
 I hope you enjoyed the show as much as I did.
 Fall of 2021 was a big reminder of why we all love wine country.

 Positive Influences On The Market